-If after completing all scheduled interviews, a student declines all offered placements, the UT field coordinator will first finish facilitating placement interviews for all other students and then contact the student to discuss alternatives.
-This is likely to lead to a delay in starting the field placement.
+Students are expected to accept an offer of placement after completing all scheduled interviews.
+If a student declines all offered placements, there is likely to be a delay in starting field and graduating from the program.
+The UT field coordinator will first finish facilitating placement interviews for all other students and then contact the student to discuss alternatives.